 The idea for River Days came from a discussion at a San Diego River Coalition meeting in 2002.
 Glenn Torbett, who at that time was active with the Friends of Ruffin Canyon and the local chapter of the Sierra Club, suggested having a day where the groups of the Coalition would all hold events.
 It would be a day where all the groups would feel part of something larger.

 From that idea, River Days has grown to two full weekends of activities.
 The San Diego River Park Foundation, as a group with a river-long focus, took the lead in organizing this event.
-We have been very fortunate to have the support of several sponsors and local officials to put on this event.
+We have been very fortunate to have the support of several sponsors and local officials.
 As you can imagine 30+ activities takes a lot of coordination!

 Even though it has grown, it remains very much the same.
 River Days is a chance to join numerous organizations in doing what they love to do along the San Diego River.
 Everyone is welcome to join these events.
 In fact, you will find the hosts to be very open to you.

-We have big plans for River Days.
-If you are interested in helping grow this celebration.
-Please contact the San Diego River Park Foundation at 619-297-7380.
-Thanks.
+We have big plans for River Days 2018.
+If you are interested in helping grow this celebration, please contact Laurel at the San Diego River Park Foundation at (619) 297-7380.
 We hope to see you on the River!